ibm-cloud-docs/vpc/delete-vpc-api.md

 ## Step 4: Delete the VPC
 {: #deleting-single-vpc-api}

-Once all subnets and public gateways in the VPC have been deleted, run the following command to delete the VPC, where `$vpc` is the ID of the VPC you are deleting.
+After all subnets and public gateways in the VPC are deleted, run the following command to delete the VPC, where `$vpc` is the ID of the VPC you are deleting.

 ```bash
 curl -X DELETE "$api_endpoint/v1/vpcs/$vpc?version=$version&generation=2" \